ofemiashiru/CI_MS3_MCC/README.md

 ## Project Goals

 ### User Goals
-- Play QuickShot game.
+- See all movies added to MCC.
+- To see reviews of all movies.
+- To add movies to MCC.
-- Save Score to the leader board.
+- To add reviews to movies.
-- Contact Quickshot Site Owner.

 ### Site Owner Goals
-- Allow users to play QuickShot game.
+- To allow users to sign up to MCC.
-- Receive messages from QuickShot players.
-- Show users the top ten QuickShot Players.
+- To manage the genres on MCC.
+- To manage users accounts on MCC.

 ## User Experience

 ### Target Audience
-- People who are fans of nostalgic 80s games.
-- People who are fans of shoot and aim games.
+- People who are fans of films.
-- People who are competitive and relish a challenge.
+- People who are part of a film club.

 ### User Requirements and Expectations

 - Easy to use navigation that is responsive.
-- Be able to easily browse between sections of the site and the game.
+- Be able to easily browse between sections of the site.
 - All links to work as expected.
 - Appealing design that works well on both desktop and mobile devices.
-- Be able to play game on Mobile, tablet and desktop device.
+- Be able to log in and upload a movie of their choice.
-- Be able to contact QuickShot game site.
+- Be able to add reviews to all movies on the site.
+- Be able to edit/delete movies.
+- Be able to edit/delete reviews to associated movies.
+- To be able to search for movies using a search bar feature.
 - Accessibility.

 ### User Stories

 #### First-time User
-1. I want to play the QuickShot game.
+1. I want to see all movies on MCC.
-2. I want to save my score on the leader board.
+2. I want to create an account on MCC.
-3. I want to see the leader board.
+3. I want to add movies on MCC.
-4. I want to contact QuickShot game site.
+4. I want to add reviews on MCC.

 #### Returning User
-5. I want to see all the top ten scores.
+5. I want to edit movies on MCC.
-6. I want to be able to see if I can top the leader board.
+6. I want to edit reviews on MCC.
+7. I want to delete my movies on MCC.
+8. I want delete my reviews on MCC.
-7. I want to be able to contact QuickShot game site.
+9. I want to use the search bar to search movies on MCC.

 #### Site Owner
 8. I want users to be able to play QuickShot game on mobile, tablet and desktop.